Next Galaxy flagship, likely Note 9, will have a better Bixby

-Samsung's head of the company's Research's AI Center, Gray G. Lee, says the next flagship smartphone will incorporate an upgraded version of its AI, Bixby 2.0, according to an interview with the Korea Herald.
+Gray G. Lee, head of the AI Center at Samsung Research, says the company's next flagship smartphone will incorporate an upgraded version of its AI, Bixby 2.0, according to an interview with the Korea Herald.

-Enhancements to Bixby will include better natural-language processing, improved noise cancelling and faster reponse.
+Enhancements to Bixby will include better natural-language processing, improved noise cancelling and faster response.

 The next big Samsung unveiling is probably its summer Unpacked event, which the company's been using to announce its annual update to the Note line of phablets, as it did with last year's Galaxy Note 8.